Skip to content

 Marketing Cloud Integration Architecture

-Marketing Cloud is Salesforce’s B2C marketing platform — and architecturally it is a separate platform from Core Salesforce (Sales/Service Cloud).
-This separation creates unique integration challenges that surface regularly in CTA scenarios.
-Understanding the data model, sync mechanisms, and integration patterns is essential for any multi-cloud architecture.
+Marketing Cloud is Salesforce’s B2C marketing platform, and architecturally it is a separate platform from Core Salesforce (Sales/Service Cloud).
+This separation creates integration challenges that surface regularly in CTA scenarios.
+The data model, sync mechanisms, and integration patterns are required knowledge for any multi-cloud architecture.

 Separate platform architecture

 Marketing Cloud Engagement (MCE) was built on the ExactTarget acquisition and runs on its own infrastructure, database, and data model.
 It does NOT share the Salesforce object model.
 Every piece of data must be explicitly synced or integrated.
-This is the single most important fact for CTA candidates to internalize.
+CTA candidates must internalize this architectural separation.

 Architecture Overview